SIBO Die Off Symptoms: What They Are and How to Prevent Them

 Other recommendations include:

-• Eating enough and a variety of dietary fiber – this keeps your bowels moving and allows your kidneys and liver to focus on detoxing your body (8)
+• Eating enough and a variety of dietary fiber – This keeps your bowels moving and allows your kidneys and liver to effectively do their jobs.
+(8)

-• Drink lots of fluids – helps to flush out toxins through the urine
+• Drink lots of fluids – This helps to flush out toxins produced while treating SIBO through the urine.

 If symptoms don’t resolve in a couple of days and/or get worse, talk to your healthcare provider immediately.
 If symptoms become severe (i.e. trouble breathing, rash that covers a large portion of the body, high fever that doesn’t go away), go to the hospital.